 The pointer_field contains the number of bytes in this packet that immediately follow the pointer_field that the CM decoder must skip past before looking for the beginning of an MCNS MAC Frame.
-A pointer field MUST be present if it is possible to begin an MCNS
+A pointer field MUST be present if it is possible to begin a Data-Over-Cable MAC Frame in the packet, and MUST point to either:

-Frame in the packet, and MUST point to the beginning of the first MAC frame to start in the packet or to any preceding stuff_byte.
+1. the beginning of the first MAC frame to start in the packet or

+2. to any stuff_byte preceding the MAC frame.